Esri/insights-scripting-guide/diagrams.md

 ![Cloud Kernel Gateway](diagrams/jkg-cloud-diagram.png)

-*These diagrams are ment to be a conceptual reference.
-Other configurations and designs exisit.
+*Other configurations and designs may exisit.